khanhtra/Game-of-Life/README.md

 **Cellular Automata Project**

-Currently the program models a cellular automata where the user can specify: size, rule used, initial states, and the amount of "steps" the CA (cellular automata) goes through.
+Currently the program creates a GUI of a model of an cellular automata where the user can click on "buttons" that perform the following:

-The program displays a simulation of each cell in the CA processing a specified rule.
+1. Iterate once (STEP)
+2. Iterate indefinitely (RUN)
+3. Pause the simulation (PAUSE)
+4. Reset to loaded file model (RESET)
+5. Randomize each cell (0 or 1) of current model (RANDOM)
+6. Load desired text file (LOAD)
+7. Clear the screen (CLEAR)
+8. Select one of three model sizes (SELECT SIZE -- click on 1,2, or 3)
+9. End the simulation (QUIT)

+The program will update according to the corresponding button clicks.

-The cells are displayed on a graphics server (**GraphicsServer.jar**) that is provided and a graphics client (**GraphicsClient.cpp**) is used to connect and send specific commands to.
+The cells are displayed on a graphics server (**GraphicsServerV2.jar**) along with a created GUI.

 **How to run on a Linux machine**